-One of the promotional items distributed to tie-in with the film was a booklet called How to Speak Cluelessly; in it was a lexicon of many of the invented terms used for the Clueless world (some of which became part of real teen lingo at the time).
-An example: a Baldwin is a very handsome male, as in the famous sibling actors.
+One of the promotional items distributed to tie in with the film was a booklet called "How to Speak Cluelessly."
+In it was a lexicon of many of the invented terms used for the Clueless (1995) world, some of which became part of real teen lingo at the time.
+An example was a Baldwin being a very handsome male, as in the famous sibling actors.

 Plot, Characters, Themes and Values are all based on Jane Austen's novel [Emma].
 Amy Heckerling was asked by Paramount to write a film for teenagers, and she instantly remembered the novel she read as a teenager.

 Cher's "Haitians" speech in debate class was initially a full minute longer; it was used in its entirety as the first half of an original theatrical trailer.
-It was cut for the final film but featured additional comparisons to her garden party including a rant on "mismatched chairs which was totally icky".
+It was cut for the final film but featured additional comparisons to her garden party, including a rant on "mismatched chairs which was totally icky."

 The high school where the students attend is "Bronson Alcott High School."
 Bronson Alcott was a nineteenth-century Transcendentalist writer, best known for starting an ultimately unsuccessful Utopian community called "Fruitlands," and for being the father of "Little Women" author Louisa May Alcott.
 At one time, Amy Heckerling dated Bronson Pinchot, whose middle name is "Alcott," after the author.
 "Bronson Alcott" is also the name of the prep school in Nat Hentoff's 1976 novel "This School is Driving Me Crazy," where the protagonist's father is headmaster.